 To help you make the appointment, the care navigator will need to know a little about why you need an appointment and so will ask you some very brief questions about your symptoms and why you feel you need an appointment.
 This is entirely confidential, and although you do not have to answer them, we would ask that you do so to enable to help you in the best way possible.

 If you are given an appointment for an initial telephone discussion with the doctor, they will assess your needs and urgency.
 If they decide you need to be seen for examination, they will give you an appointment for this.
-We have made a small number of these appointments available online.
+Some of these appointments are available online.
 Click here to book one.
 Please refer to our privacy notice below when using this service.

 Government funding is also now available for us to bring in other means for this initial consultation to take place, such as video calling and apps where you can enter your symptoms to create structured messages for us, so we can get an idea of the nature of your query before we contact you to discuss the best course of action with you.
-These services will be available throughout the day, so there is no need for the awful queues at reception in the mornings!
+Please see our online services page for details.
+These services are available throughout the day, so there is no need for the awful queues at reception in the mornings!

 At times of peak demand, we may need to direct you to one of our GP led clinics at Rochdale Urgent Care Centre.